-A construct presented purely for the sake of argument, with the implication that it is not designed to withstand repeated attacks.
-Can be developed into a longer, defensible
+A construct presented purely for the sake of argument, with the implication that it is not designed to withstand repeated attacks

-A clever phrase often used by more experienced consultants to delegate a menial task, as in: “Why don’t you take the lead on putting together this document,” which may translate to, “I’m lazy and probably not smart or energetic enough to work on this, so go do it”; often appears in irrelevant settings, as in, “Why don’t you take the lead on making dinner reservations for the team,” a manifestly silly request for something which doesn’t require leadership and on which they will certainly be working solo
+A clever phrase often used by more experienced consultants when they wish to delegate a menial task, as in: “Why don’t you take the lead on putting together this document,” which may translate to, “I’m lazy and probably not smart or energetic enough to work on this, so go do it”; often appears in utterly irrelevant settings, as in, “Why don’t you take the lead on making dinner reservations for the team,” a manifestly silly request, since one is asked to “take the lead on” something which doesn’t require leadership of anyone and on which they will certainly be working solo

-A British term referring to carry-out food; also transmogrified to indicate the salient point that should be retained upon the conclusion of the discussion, often prefaced with key.
+In other settings a British term referring to carry-out food, here this word has been transmogrified to indicate the salient point that should be retained upon the conclusion of the discussion, often prefaced with key

-An indication that what follows will be particularly revelatory, although it often is not especially so; the troubling implication of this usage is that the speaker has heretofore been opaque.
+In indication that what follows will be particularly revelatory, although it often is not especially so; the troubling implication of this usage is that the speaker has heretofore been opaque

 The process of providing feedback “upward” to more senior employees, from managers to partners

 Client service hours vs. time on beach.
-If below 50%, prepared to be “right sized.”
-Most top firms target 70-80%.
+If below 50%, prepared to be “right sized”